 Risk Analysis

-The following table summarizes the key risks associated with Uranium Energy Corp.
+Below is a comparative table highlighting key risks associated with Uranium Energy Corp.
 (UEC) and Denison Mines Corp.
-(DNN).
+(DNN) as of the most recent fiscal years:

 I encourage you to read the complete analyses of Uranium Energy Corp. and Denison Mines Corp. to enhance your investment decisions: